Ruthin Town Hall: History

-A major programme of refurbishment works was completed at a cost of £400,000 in October 1993.
+A major programme of refurbishment works to the town hall was completed at a cost of £400,000 in October 1993.
 Denbighshire Voluntary Services Council was awarded a grant of £100,000 in November 2019 to convert the market hall into a community and business hub.
-The town hall remains the meeting place of the local Ruthin Town Council and continues to be used as a register office.
+In 2022, Denbighshire Voluntary Services Council employed the services of Ruthin Artisan Markets CIC, an already existing successful market company running in the town, to run the Ruthin Market Hall.
+In April 2023, Denbighshire Voluntary Services Council ceased to have an operational control of the market hall and handed over the reins to Ruthin Artisan Markets CIC to continue to run it as a weekly market and occasional events space.